isc-projects/stork/doc/install.rst

 By default, ``stork-tool`` connects to the database as user ``postgres``, a default admin role in many PostgreSQL installations.
-If an installation uses a different administrator name, it can be specified with the ``--db-admin-user`` option.
+If an installation uses a different administrator name, it can be specified with the ``--db-maintenance-user`` option.
 For example:

 .. code-block:: console

-    $ stork-tool db-create --db-admin-user thomson --db-name stork --db-user stork created database and user for the server with the following credentials  database_name=stork password=L82B+kJEOyhDoMnZf9qPAGyKjH5Qo/Xb user=stork
+    $ stork-tool db-create --db-maintenance-user thomson --db-name stork --db-user stork created database and user for the server with the following credentials  database_name=stork password=L82B+kJEOyhDoMnZf9qPAGyKjH5Qo/Xb user=stork

+Similarly, a ``postgres`` database should often exist in a PostgreSQL installation.
+However, a different maintenance database can be selected with the ``--db-maintenance-name`` option.

 The ``stork-tool`` generates a random password to the created database.
 This password needs to be copied into the server environment file or used in the ``stork-server`` command line